-Summer is right around the corner and with it comes the occasional extreme heat streak.
+Summer is here and with it comes the occasional extreme heat streak.
 While some of the warmer weather comes with the summer territory, high record temperatures can lead to emergency situations.
-By following a few important steps, you can keep yourself, your loved ones, neighbors, and pets comfortable and safe during a heat wave.
+By following a few important steps, you can keep yourself, your loved ones, neighbors, and pets comfortable and safe during a heatwave.

 DURING A HEATWAVE